atulvarshneya/quantum-computing/qckt/README.md

 	get_size()
 		Returns the size of quantum and classical registers as a a tuple (nqubits, nclbits) realign(newnq,newnc,inpqubits)
-		Creates a potentially larger new circuit from the current circuit with a changed order of the qubits Returns the new circuit
+		Creates a potentially larger new circuit from the current circuit with a changed order of the qubits.
+The original circuitis left intact.
+		All the custom gate definitions from the circuit are copied over to the new circuit.
+		Returns the new circuit
 		Parameters newnq and newnc are the sizesof the new (larger or equal sized) circuit inpqubits is a vector that specifies how the old circuit's qubits be replaced in the new circuit